 SSR 180711 hydrochloride

-Partial agonist at α7 nAChR.
+SSR 180711 hydrochloride is a partial agonist at α7 nAChR.
 Enhances episodic memory and reverses MK-801-induced deficits in retention of episodic memory.
 Increases extracellular dopamine levels in rat prefrontal cortex.
 Also exhibits antidepressant-like properties.

 |Storage||Store at -20°C|